kstenerud/streamux/README.md

 #### Cancel Ack

 Sent to acknowledge a `cancel` request.
-The operation is canceled, and all queued response chunks to that request ID are removed.
-Once this is done, the serving peer sends a `cancel ack`.
+The serving peer cancels the operation, removes all queued response chunks to that request ID, and then sends a `cancel ack`.
 If the request doesn't exist (possibly because it had already completed), the serving peer must still send a `cancel ack`, because the other peer's ID will remain locked until an ack is received.

 #### Ping

 A `ping` requests a `ping ack` from the peer.
-Upon receiving a `ping`, a peer must send `ping ack` as quickly as possible. `ping` is useful for gauging latency, and as a "keep-alive" mechanism over mediums that close idle sessions.
+Upon receiving a `ping`, a peer must send a `ping ack` as early as possible. `ping` is useful for gauging latency, and as a "keep-alive" mechanism over mediums that close idle sessions.

 #### Ping Ack